How Can Someone Use My Credit Card Without Having It? A Complete Guide to Theft Prevention

 - Clearing fraudulent purchases from your account

-For cybercriminals to obtain your credit card numbers, they usually have to gain access to your online accounts first.
-As a result, your next step should be changing all your passwords.
+Even though cybercriminals can compromise your credit cards without accessing your online accounts, your next step should still be changing all your passwords.

 If you didn’t have two-factor authentication (2FA) enabled before, turn it on now.
 2FA is a more secure login process that confirms your identity via two factors—your password and a confirmation code sent to your device—ensuring that no one can log into your account with your credentials alone.